umamirice/kali-mh/README.md

 # kali-mh
-kali musthave script to do some useful shit with ur system
+Kali musthave script to do some useful shit with ur system.
+You just run kali-musthave.py with ./kali-musthave.py